Alfredomg7/PokemonAnalysis/README.md

 ## Getting Started

 1. Clone this repository: `git clone https://github.com/yourusername/pokemon-insights.git`
+2. Install requirements: `pip install numpy pandas matplotlib scipy`
-2. Navigate to the project directory: `cd pokemon-insights`
+3. Navigate to the project directory: `cd pokemon-insights`
-3. Run the `script.py` or explore the `notebook.ipynb` to see the complete analysis.
+4. Run the `script.py` or explore the `notebook.ipynb` to see the complete analysis.

 Feel free to contribute, share your insights, or use this project as a reference for your own data analysis projects!